shawnmflemingc/web-basics/httptelnet.md

 - The Python HTTP server is intended for testing, development, or learning purposes and not for production use due to its basic nature and potential security implications.
 - Remember, the Telnet protocol does not support encrypted communications (HTTPS/SSL), so it's not suitable for transmitting sensitive information, even in a local testing environment.

-By setting up a simple local HTTP server and interacting with it via Telnet, you gain a practical understanding of how web servers and HTTP requests work.
+By setting up a simple local HTTP server and interacting with it via Telnet and Chrome, you gain a practical understanding of how web servers and HTTP requests work.